Updated: Aug 10, 2022

-“He (Csikszentmihalyi) was surprised to discover that enjoyment did not result from relaxing or living without stress, but during these intense activities, in which their attention was fully absorbed.
-He called this state flow, because during his research, people illustrated their intense experiences using the metaphor of being carried by a current like a river flows.”
+It was surprising to discover that enjoyment did not result from relaxing or living without stress, but during these intense activities, in which their attention was fully absorbed.
+This state was called by Csikszentmihalyi flow, because during the research, people illustrated their intense experiences using the metaphor of being carried by a current like a river flows (p.
+1)

 Five Ways to Boost Engagement through Flow Theory (Spencer, 2017)

 Researchers, like Steven Kotler, bring a dynamic and innovative approach to flow.
 Kotler discusses how educators can benefit from research in athletics, the arts, and other fields through understanding flow states and the neurochemistry of flow.